 What I Love About The Rocky Mountain Soap Co.
 Sunscreen:

-- Goes on white, but rubs in
+- This sunscreen goes on white, but rubs in nice and easily

 - Doesn’t separate in the tube